cobwebos/docs/articles/cognitive-services/Computer-vision/QuickStarts/Python.md

 ####################################
 ```

-#### <a name="get-a-thumbnail-response"></a>Get a Thumbnail Response
+### <a name="get-a-thumbnail-response"></a>Get a Thumbnail Response
 A successful response contains the thumbnail image binary.
-If the request fails, the response will contain an error code and a message to help determine what went wrong.
+If the request fails, the response contains an error code and a message to help determine what went wrong.

 ## Optical Character Recognition (OCR) with Computer Vision API Using Python <a name="OCR"> </a>
 Use the [Optical Character Recognition (OCR) method](https://westus.dev.cognitive.microsoft.com/docs/services/56f91f2d778daf23d8ec6739/operations/56f91f2e778daf14a499e1fc) to detect text in an image and extract recognized characters into a machine-usable character stream.

-#### <a name="ocr-python-example-request"></a>OCR Python Example Request
+### <a name="ocr-python-example-request"></a>OCR Python Example Request
 ```Python
 ########### Python 2.7 #############
 import httplib, urllib, base64